Renting an Apartment or House in Portugal

 A symmetrical facade of a building covered in blue and white tiles with 15 windows in a grid pattern.
 Each window has a blue wrought-iron balcony railing.
 The design is consistent across the entire surface, creating a harmonious and repetitive visual effect.

 Buying a home in Portugal is one of those ideas that feels wonderfully simple on the surface.
 An apartment in Lisbon.
 A quiet stone house in the countryside.
 A villa near the sea.
-For many people, it’s tied up with …
+For many people, it’s tied up with lifestyle dreams, retirement plans, or the idea of putting down roots in Europe.
+And in fairness — buying property in Portugal is absolutely achievable for foreign buyers.
+There are no restrictions on foreign ownership.
+The legal system is well established. …

 Read more